drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 #### Mdm2 Bound to p53 Transactivation Domain (3/4)
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-This cleft accommodates the p53 peptide, which adopts an amphipathic &alpha;-helix conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/mdm2-bound-to-p53-transactivation-domain-34-91867b2b'><i class='fa fa-play' aria-hidden='true'></i></button>This cleft accommodates the p53 peptide, which adopts an amphipathic &alpha;-helix conformation.
 *[amphipathic]: With both hydrophilic and hydrophobic properties.